ant-design/ant-design/docs/react/getting-started.en-US.md

 If you use `create-react-app` follow the instructions [here](/docs/react/use-with-create-react-app#Test-with-Jest) instead.

-Jest does not support `esm` modules, and Ant Design uses them.
-In order to test your Ant Design application with Jest you have to add the following to your Jest config :
+Jest does not support `esm` modules, and Infra Design uses them.
+In order to test your Infra Design application with Jest you have to add the following to your Jest config :

 ```json
 "transform": { "^.+\\.(ts|tsx|js|jsx)?$": "ts-jest" }